The Hidden Trick to Placing Pots in Garden Beds

 Although this method is a bit more involved, my husband and I have developed a reliable way to keep these heavy pots secure.
 We fill a 2-foot-deep hole with concrete and insert a bolt into the concrete (with a temporary piece of wood to prevent it from sinking to the bottom).

-This hidden anchoring method keeps containers firmly in place, even in exposed or high-traffic areas.
+Taking it one step further, this hidden anchoring method keeps the urn firmly in place, even with rambunctious deer that like to visit the garden.
 Photo by: Rebecca Sweet.

 Once the concrete is dry, we remove the wood and set the pot on the concrete slab, ensuring the bolt goes through the drainage hole.
 We then fasten it in place with a washer and nut on the bolt (which doesn’t form a water-tight seal, allowing any rainwater to drain through).